jctuten/ProjectSamsungCoursera/README.md

 #ProjectSamsungCoursera
 =====================
 This repo contains a single R script 'run_analysis.R' written as a project for the Coursera 'Getting and Cleaning Data' course.
+It also contains a code book in rich text format listing and describing the fields in the data set created by that script.

 The script assumes that there is a folder/directory called 'UCI HAR Dataset' in the user's working directory containing the file structure and contents downloaded from the following location provided by the course tutors: